Should Florida Restore Felon Voting Rights?

 Possible Questions for Classroom Discussions or Forums

-- When should people convicted of a crime be able to participate fully in our democracy, having paid their debt to society?
+- At what point do you believe people convicted of a crime have paid their debt to society and should be able to participate fully in our democracy?

 - How do other states and countries handle restoration of rights to felons, including voting rights?
 What can Florida learn from them?